 Steve is a member of the BACP and FDAP and has worked for several years in private practice specialising in the psychology of addictive behaviour and holds a MSc in Addictions Psychology and Counselling at London South Bank University.
-He specialises in an integrative approach drawing on a wide variety of therapeutic modalities.
+Steve is the Eating Disorder lead, and specialises in an integrative approach drawing on a wide variety of therapeutic modalities.
 He looks at how addiction forms psychologically, genetically and biologically.
 Steve has worked for a charity specialising with children of dysfunctional families including bullying, bereavement, domestic violence, family breakdown, neglect and trauma.
 Not only does he specialise in addiction, but Steve also has a background with several senior roles with blue chip corporate organizations and as such fully understands the complexity and difficulty how addiction impacts within the workplace.

 Robin Clayton - Primary Therapist